waywardmonkeys/optimizing-sw-occlusion-culling/source/depth-buffers-done-quick-part-2.rst

 at our triangle setup code.
 Most of it sets up edge equations etc. for 4 triangles at a time; we only drop down to individual triangles once we're about to actually rasterize them.
-Most of this code works exactly as we saw in `"Optimizing the basic rasterizer"`_, but there's one bit that performs a bit more work than necessary:
+Most of this code works exactly as we saw in :doc:`optimizing-the-basic-rasterizer`, but there's one bit that performs a bit more work than necessary:

 ::